What do you think of when you hear the word Hypnosis? Is it these weird people on a stage waving arms like wings and clucking like hens?

 Instead of allowing pain, anxiety, or other negative experiences to control you, hypnosis helps you to apply more control over your thoughts and perceptions.

-Like one of my clients wrote to me once:
+One of my clients wrote to me once:

 “I had several morning shifts in a row, got up every day extremely early, have not been sleeping enough, but kept listening to your (hypnotic) recording daily in my breaks at work.
 Amazingly, I feel good and am full of energy.”